bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/Development-and-Deployment.md

 ### Git-Workflow
 - The Git workflow *Gitflow* as described [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) is applied for the development

-- Push tags only: `git push origin --tags`
+- Push tags only: `git push gitlab --tags`

 ### Versioning